Yuvraj0157/one-link/README.md

 - Node.js
 - Express.js
 - MongoDB (Mongoose)
-- HTML,CSS,JS
+- HTML, CSS, JS
 - EJS
 - AWS S3

 ## Features:
 - 🌐 Centralize all your online links in one place
-- 🆓 Free and easy to use platform
+- 🆓 Free and easy-to-use platform
-- 🔗 Create a personalized profile with profile picture, title, bio , and themes.
+- 🔗 Create a personalized profile with profile picture, title, bio, and themes.
 - 🔒 Secure token-based login and registration system
 - 📧 Email verification and password reset
 - 📈 Analytics to track the number of clicks on your profile
--

 ## Setup: